ntogasa/campground_scavenger/README.md

 Reserving campgrounds on recreation.gov is not a very efficient process, as checking campground availabilities requires visiting each campground's website individually.
-Campground Checker resolves this inefficiency via mas search capabilities.
+Campground Scavenger resolves this inefficiency via mas search capabilities.
 It also provides an API.

 #### Mass Search Campground Availability